-Formed in 2001, the Sustainable Campus Coalition is a coalition of students, faculty, staff and community members that promotes environmental sustainability on campus and in the area community.
+Instrumental in UMF being recognized by the U.S. House of Representatives for its energy solutions, the Sustainable Campus Coalition is a coalition of students, faculty, staff and community members that promotes environmental sustainability on campus and in the area community.

 The Sustainable Campus Coalition is a coalition of students, faculty, staff, and community members that promotes environmental sustainability on campus and in the area community.
 Its commitment to innovative environmental practices and collaboration with others is at its core.

 Dedicated to making environmental stewardship at UMF a priority, the Sustainable Campus Coalition was instrumental in UMF being honored by the U.S. House of Representatives in 2010 for energy solutions that reduce greenhouse gases and long-term energy costs and being an inspiration in making a clean energy campus a reality.

 Making “Going Green” Fun

 The Sustainable Campus Coalition organizes and hosts a number of fun annual events at UMF and in the surrounding Farmington community designed to promote awareness of sustainability issues in creative and fun ways.
 The events typically draw a wide cross-section of the campus and community participants.

 Some of the Sustainable Campus Coalition’s annual events

 - Trash Day